 Right in downtown, Blue and Gray Bar & Grill is one of the most popular places to eat in Gettysburg.
 Almost every time we pass by, there is a crowd enjoying the elevated bar food and friendly atmosphere.

 A family-owned sports bar, Blue and Gray is known for its specialty burgers named after generals who fought in the battlefield nearby and for its wing sauces that also have thematic names.
 On the menu, you’ll find everything from pulled pork to a chicken Caesar wrap.
 And you’ll never miss a game here thanks to its 18 flat screen TVs.

 In the heart of downtown Gettysburg, One Lincoln is the “casual comfort” restaurant within the stately Gettysburg Hotel.
 The restaurant focuses on elevating familiar dishes with a contemporary twist.

-I was the guest of Destination Gettysburg on this culinary tour.
-All opinions of the gluttonous and mouthwatering are my own.
+Some of our meals were hosted by Destination Gettysburg.
+All opinions of the gluttonous and mouthwatering are our own.